 This award is bestowed every year (and before 2012, every other year) on a living senior scholar in recognition of outstanding scholarly achievement over the course of a career.
-The awardee is honored at the American Folklore Society annual meeting, and is given a $500 honorarium, a certificate, and lifetime membership in the Society.
+The awardee is honored at the American Folklore Society annual meeting, and is given a certificate and a $500 honorarium.

 The entire nomination package, including the cover letter, should be no longer than 25 pages.
-Supporting materials should include a CV or list of scholarly positions; publications and other scholarly productions; professional and university service; degrees; awards, grants, and honors.
+Supporting materials can include a summary of scholarly positions; publications and other scholarly productions; professional and university service; degrees; awards, grants, and honors.
 The package may also include reviews of prominent works, letters and articles by major scholars attesting to the candidate’s contributions and achievements, and texts of awards and honors.

 Nominees not selected in the year of their original nomination are kept in consideration for two more reviews.

 Henry Glassie, Indiana University, emeritus, and Michael Owen Jones, UCLA, emeritus (2010)

 Wolfgang Mieder, University of Vermont (2012)

 Dan Ben-Amos, University of Pennsylvania (2014)